bytedance/mockey/README.md

 ```
 For a function, it can only be mocked once in a PatchConvey (even without PatchConvey).
 Please refer to [PatchConvey](#supporting-patchconvey) to organize your test cases.
 If there is such a need, please refer to [Acquire Mocker](#acquire-mocker) to remock.

+If you encounter this error when mocking the same generic function with different type arguments, it may be caused by the fact that the gcshape of different arguments is the same.
+For details, see the [Generic function/method](#generic-functionmethod) section.

 ### Error "args not match" / "Return Num of Func a does not match" / "Return value idx of rets can not convertible to"?
 - If using `Return`, check if the return parameters are consistent with the target function's return values
 - If using `To`, check if the input and output parameters are consistent with the target function